-Amanda became a household name when she played the part of Mel in three series of the hit comedy Kiss Me Kate (1998 – 2000)- a co-production by BBC TV and Carlton TV – starring Caroline Quentin – and, in 1999, she went on to star as 'Miss Titley' in all three series of ITV's popular comedy series The Grimleys, which cemented her reputation as one of the nation's favourite actresses.
+Amanda became a household name when she played the part of Mel in three series of the hit comedy Kiss Me Kate - a co-production by BBC TV and Carlton TV; she then went on to star as 'Miss Titley' in all three series of ITV's popular comedy series ‘The Grimleys’, which cemented her reputation as one of the nation's favourite actresses.

 Amanda played the leading role of Sarah Trevanion in three hugely successful series of ITV1′s Wild At Heart and played the lead in Big Top, a comedy sitcom for BBC1.

-For her role as Princess Fiona in the hit West End show Shrek the Musical at London’s West End Amanda picked up Best Actress in A Musical for the What’s On Stage Awards, Best Theatre Actress at the Glamour 2012 Women of the Year Awards and Best Actress in a Musical for the Cosmopolitan Awards.
+Amanda also went on to star as Princess Fiona in Shrek the Musical at London’s West End Drury Lane theatre, where she picked up Best Actress in A Musical for the What’s On Stage Awards, Best Theatre Actress at the Glamour 2012 Women of the Year Awards and Best Actress in a Musical for the Cosmopolitan Awards.
 Amanda acted and co-produced Richard Harris’s award-winning comedy play Stepping Out, which made it’s West End debut at the Vaudeville theatre earlier this year.
 Stepping Out achieved the biggest ever ‘advance’ at the Box office in the Vaudeville’s history.

-As well as being established on TV and theatre, Amanda’s first autobiography No Holding Back became a Sunday Times Bestseller, and was one of the biggest selling autobiographies of 2013.
+As well as being established on TV and theatre, Amanda’s first autobiography ‘No Holding Back’ became a Sunday Times Bestseller, and was one of the biggest selling autobiographies of 2013.
 Amanda also has a popular homeware range, Bundleberry, on QVC.